KIF Kolding: KIF Kolding

 On 31 March 2018 KIF announced in a press release, that the club will drop the Copenhagen part of the club and will again be known as KIF Kolding.
 The national team profiles Lars Jørgensen, Kasper Hvidt and Joachim Boldsen, who all came from AG København, had been able to create interest from fans and sponsors in the capital area, but since they had retired, the number of spectators in Brøndby Hallen had begun to fall as a consequence.
 This started the debate to focus on Kolding alone.

 A new board was established and long time director Jens Boessen stepped down.
 9 million DKK was invested into the club and old creditors written off debt of 11 million DKK.

 In the 2021-22 season the club was mere 7 seconds from relegation, when Peter Balling secured a draw against TTH Holstebro, which kept them safe.
 They finished with 19 points, the same amount as relegated TMS Ringsted, but they had a better head-to-head record.
 The team would continue to be involved in relegation battles the following seasons.

 In the 2024-25 season KIF Kolding where relegated after 41 years continuously in the top flight, after finishing last in the regular season.
 They won a sole 2 matches during the season, gaining 10 points.
 During the season they fired no less than two head coaches, Sebastian Seifert and Kristian Kristensen.
 After the season they also fired the director, Christian Hjermind.

+A year later they were promoted again, when they finished second behind Skive fH and beat Aarhus Håndbold and HØJ Elite in the relegation play-off.